garystafford/searching-solr-vs-mongodb/README.md

 ## Output from MongoDB Queries

-Actually documents are not shown for brevity.
+Actually query results are not shown for brevity.

 ```text
 > time python3 ./query_mongo.py